One-skeleton posets of Bruhat interval polytopes: Introduction

 Theorem~\ref{thm:intro-smooth} is proven by showing (see Theorem~\ref{thm:degree-monotonicity}) that the degree of a vertex of $Q_w$ is an ordering preserving function of the poset $P_w$.

-By \cite{lee-conjecture}, the condition that $Y_w$ is smooth at $wB$ can be checked combinatorially by determining whether a certain graph $\Gamma_w(w)$ is a tree (see Section~\ref{sec:gamma-graphs}).
+By \cite[Cor.~7.13]{lee-conjecture}, the condition that $Y_w$ is smooth at $wB$ can be checked combinatorially by determining whether a certain graph $\Gamma_w(w)$ is a tree (see Section~\ref{sec:gamma-graphs}).
+This tree condition has in turn been characterized combinatorially in terms of pattern avoidance \cite[Thm.~1.1]{bosquet-melou-forest}, and shown \cite[Prop.~2]{woo-yong-gorenstein} to characterize when $X_w$ is \emph{locally factorial}.
+By work of Bj\"{o}rner--Ekedahl \cite[Thm.~D]{Bjorner-ekedahl} it is also equivalent to the vanishing of the coefficient of $q$ in the associated \emph{Kazhdan--Lusztig polynomial} \cite{kazhdan--lusztig} and thus \cite{kazhdan--lusztig2} the vanishing of a certain middle intersection cohomology group of $X_w$.
+It would be fascinating to give a purely geometric explanation for the equivalence (by Theorem~\ref{thm:intro-smooth}) of the smoothness of $Y_w$ with these other geometric conditions on $X_w$.

 While by Theorem~\ref{thm:intro-smooth} the smoothness of $Y_w$ is determined at the ``top" torus fixed point $wB$, the smoothness of $X_w$ is known to be determined at the ``bottom" fixed point $eB$.
-It would be interesting to give a geometrically natural explanation for this discrepancy.
+It would also be interesting to give a geometrically natural explanation for this discrepancy.